 Perhaps you have several.

-Concentrate on the one that is your biggest excuse, and try applying some of the recommendation mentioned to counter them.
+Concentrate on the one that is your biggest excuse, and try applying some of the recommendations mentioned to counter them.

 Start with one excuse at the time.
 Once you have overcome that issue, move to the next excuse you may use for yourself to stop looking good.